Sanjanadhananjayaa/miyagi/docs/labs/02-build-your-own-copilot/Verify-and-Retrieve.md

      ![](./Media/miyagi-image117.png)

+## Summary
+In this lab, you will verify and retrieve configuration values such as Endpoint, Connection String, and Key for various Azure resources like OpenAI Service, Cosmos DB, and Cognitive Search.
+This ensures proper configuration and connectivity.
+The steps involve accessing the Azure Portal, navigating to specific resource groups, and verifying the required values.

 ### You have successfully completed this lab.
 Now click on **Next** from the lower right corner to move to the next page.